guillaume-roland-cd/TA-djbdns/README.md

 ## Installation

-Install this Splunk TA on your Splunk (Enterprise Security) search head.
+Install this TA on your Splunk (Enterprise Security) search head.
 Make sure to rename it Splunk_TA_djbdns or TA-djbdns otherwise ES won't eat it.

 ## Configuration